Skip to content

 Note

 Overlays only paint on cells that are inside the room.
-Painting a cell outside the room is a no-op — the engine doesn't track anything there anyway.
-If a cell near a wall refuses to paint, extend the room boundary first via the Room zone in the Zones editor.
+If a cell near a wall refuses to paint, extend the room boundary first via the Room zone in the Detection zones editor.

 Entry/Exit